justin-p/ansible-terraform-template/README.md

 ## Why

 You might ask "Why would I want to use Anster, I could just use a null_resource/provisioner in Terraform to provision my hosts?", and you would be right.
-But I personally think that wrapping Ansible around Terraform (instead of Terraform around Ansible) gives you more options, ease of use and flexabilty.
+But I personally think that wrapping Ansible around Terraform (instead of Terraform around Ansible, or Terraform that calls inline commands/bash scripts) gives you more options, ease of use and flexabilty.

 For example, with Anster you can very easly reapply a playbook/role without having to taint/recreate a resource in Terraform since all the configuration is kept separate from Terraform.
+You also don't need to worry that you might overwrite or break things since [Ansible is idempotent](https://docs.ansible.com/ansible/latest/reference_appendices/glossary.html#term-Idempotency).

-It also gives you the abilty to fully make use of Ansible Inventory groups, making it easier to apply tasks/playbooks/roles in bulk to specific groups of hosts without having to create separate Terraform resources for each host type or build some logic around this.
+Anster also gives you the abilty to define your infrastructe in a simple Ansible [dictonary](#setting-up-the-host_list) that supports the use of Ansible Inventory groups, making it easier to apply tasks/playbooks/roles in bulk to specific groups of hosts without having to create separate Terraform resources/modules foreach type of host/build logic around type of hosts.

 The only downside to wrapping Ansible around Terraform is that you need to parse the Terraform output to build a Ansible inventory file, but Anster does this for you 😄 (for the providers that it supports).

-Anster also includes some useful playbooks and tasks, such as the abilty to automagicly install ansible roles/collections or the minimal/sane bootstrap that is applied to all host when they are created (Thanks to [robertdebock](https://github.com/robertdebock/) for his amazing collection of roles).
+Anster also includes some useful playbooks and tasks, such as the abilty to automagicly install Ansible roles/collections from a `requirements.yml` or the minimal/sane bootstrap that is applied to all host when they are created (Thanks to [robertdebock](https://github.com/robertdebock/) for his amazing and easy to use collection of roles).

 ## Setup